 The type or combination of types of meters to be used for recording water consumption from a service must accurately record consumption over the expected range of flow.
 The size selected shall ensure pressure losses are within acceptable limits and provide long meter life.
 There are three types of cold-water meters accepted for use.
 These are displacement, turbine and compound types.
 The actual meter or combination of meters accepted for use must accurately account for the total water use of the property serviced

 Displacement meters are to be either nutating disk or oscillating piston type are to conform to AWWA C-700.
 Meters are to have a bronze case with cast iron or plastic frost protection cover.
-Meters 38mm and 50mm in size are to have oval two bolt flanged ends.
+Meters 38 mm and 50 mm in size are to have oval two bolt flanged ends.

-Acceptable Manufacturers: Sensus (Invensys, Rockwell) SRII or SR’ Neptune (Schlumberger) T-10
+Acceptable Manufacturers: Sensus (Invensys, Rockwell) SRII or SR’ Neptune (Schlumberger) T-10.

 Turbine meters are to conform to the AWWA C-701 class II.
 Meters are to have a cast bronze case with flanged connections.
-Meters 38mm and 50mm in size are to have oval two bolt flanged ends.
+Meters 38 mm and 50 mm in size are to have oval two bolt flanged ends.

 Acceptable Manufacturers: Sensus (Invensys, Rockwell) Series 'W', Neptune (Schlumberger) HP

 Compound meters are to conform to AWWA C-702.
 Meters are to have a cast bronze case with flanged connections.
-50mm in size are to have oval two bolt flanged ends.
+50 mm in size are to have oval two bolt flanged ends.

 Acceptable Manufacturers: Sensus (Invensys, Rockwell) SRH, Neptune (Schlumberger) TRU/FLO